LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 #### Recursive Macro Calls

-The thing about Macros is that they are not actually recursive.
+The thing about Macros is that they are not recursive.
 Once the macro expands it will not expand into itself again if it was directly from the previous pass.
 This is refered to as `painted blue`.
 People have gotten around it by defering one extra step so the macro expands into another expansion that calls the desired macro.